 Or try your hand at my 10-Week Best Shape of Your Life Challenge that I run two times a year....intense, challenging and fun!
-And if you're really up for a Challenge, try my Advanced 12-Week Best Shape of your Life Challenge...for those elite few that want to go even further with their training and clean eating (please note, this requires a commitment to train 6 days a week).
+And if you're really up for a Challenge, try my Advanced 12-Week Best Shape of your Life Challenge...for those elite few that want to go even further with their training and clean eating (please note, this is open to 10-week graduates only).